kdenno/e-Store/readme.md

 # e-Store

-> An e-commerce shop that manages user carts, checkout, user profiles and handles credit card payments with [Stripe API](https://stripe.com/gb).
+> An e-commerce shop that manages user carts, checkout, user profiles and handles payments with [Stripe API](https://stripe.com/gb).
 The project incorporates a tone of other features like file uploads, pagination, works with NoSQL databases(mongoDB), renders dynamic html with  EJS and sending emails

 ## Usage
 Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own